hydroxycarbamide (hi-DROX-eee-Car-bah-myd) (hydroxyurea) (hi-DROX-eee-U-re-aah)

 Where to get further information

-® HYDREA is a trademark of a Bristol-Myers Squibb Company
+® HYDREA is a registered trademark of a Bristol-Myers Squibb Company